 The District’s direct hotline for students and parents requiring social and emotional support is: 314-345-6900 or firstname.lastname@example.org.
-During Remote Learning and anytime you are not at school, if you need emergency mental health support, tell a trusted adult and call 911 or your local hospital emergency department.
+Anytime you are not at school, if you need emergency mental health support, tell a trusted adult and call 911 or your local hospital emergency department.

 HOW DOES A STUDENT SEE A COUNSELOR?

 If a student would like to see a counselor, they should fill out the form on their counselor's web page requesting a meeting.
 If there is an urgent matter, a student should tell their teacher, who will then call the counseling center to have a counselor, social worker, or other staff member come get them.
 Additionally, a student is welcome to see his/her counselor during lunchtime if they are available.

 Parents and guardians are welcome to meet with counselors and are asked to make appointments in advance, to ensure that the counselor will be available.
 You may call or email a counselor to set-up a meeting.